godinezj/metasploit-framework/documentation/modules/post/multi/escalate/aws_create_iam_user.md

 API access keys, e.g., see ~/.aws/credentials, and set `AccessKeyId`, `SecretAccessKey`, & `Token` (optional).

-## Options

-* `IAM_USERNAME`: set this if you would like to control the username for to user to be created
-* `AccessKeyId`: set this if you find access keys on the host and instance has no profile/privileges
-* `SecretAccessKey`: set this if you find access keys on the host and instance has no profile/privileges
-* `Token`: set this if you find access keys on the host and instance has no profile/privileges.
-This is optional as this signifies temporary keys, if you find these, these are most likely expired.
-* `Proxies`: depending on your environment, you may wan to proxy your calls to AWS.
-* `CREATE_API`: when true, creates API keys for this user
-* `CREATE_CONSOLE`: when true, creates a password for this user so that they can access the AWS console

 ### Establish a foothold

 You first need a foothold in AWS, e.g., here we use `sshexec` to get the